ZafarAqil/TimeTracker/README.md

 # TimeTracker

-A time management web application for employee as well as manager made using NodeJS as a backend
+A time management web application for employees as well as managers made using NodeJS as a backend